Personnel Policies and Procedures for the Nebraska Supreme Court System

-Although not required, it is encouraged for supervisors to grant employees mid-morning and mid-afternoon rest periods not to exceed a total of 30 minutes each workday.
-Rest periods are not cumulative.
-Rest periods shall not be taken before one hour after the employee arrives at work, or one hour before the employee leaves work.
-Rest periods are considered work time.
+Although not required, it is encouraged for supervisors to grant employees fifteen minute mid-morning and mid-afternoon rest breaks per each eight-hour workday.
+Breaks shall not be combined.
+Breaks shall not be taken before one hour after the employee arrives at work, or one hour before the employee leaves work.
+Breaks are considered work time.
 Scheduling of these periods is at the discretion of the supervisor, based on working conditions.

-In stormy weather, employees should use their best judgment in trying to get to work.
-Employees not choosing to work during adverse weather conditions will have to use accrued vacation leave, earned compensatory time, leave without pay, or if possible, may be allowed to make up missed work time within the work week.
-If the weather is so severe that most businesses remain closed, the absence will be excused.
+In inclement weather, employees should use their best judgment in trying to get to work.
+Employees not choosing to work for safety-related reasons due to adverse weather conditions must use accrued vacation leave or earned compensatory time.
+If possible, an employee may be allowed to make up missed work time within the work week.

-Overtime in the Nebraska Court System shall be held to a minimum.
-Only in times of emergency or with prior approval of the supervisor and the Administrative Office should overtime be permitted.
+Overtime in the Nebraska Court System shall be held to a minimum and must be avoided by use of flexing work hours within a workweek where possible.
+Only in times of emergency, such as hearings outside of business hours or juvenile probationer intake, or with prior approval of the supervisor should overtime be permitted.

 Overtime is considered time in excess of the designated 40-hour workweek.
 Leave time (vacation, sick, etc., with the exception of holiday leave) shall not be considered as hours worked.
 Before any time can be considered as overtime, an employee must work, not just get paid for, 40 hours during the designated workweek.
 Time in excess of the 40-hour workweek may then be considered overtime.

-Upon proper authorization, employees may accumulate the maximum of 240 hours of compensatory time (160 hours of overtime worked).
+Upon proper authorization, non-exempt employees may accumulate a maximum of 180 hours of compensatory time (120 hours of overtime worked).
 Accumulated compensatory time shall be used within 6 months.
 Cash must be paid at a time‑and‑one‑half rate for overtime beyond those limits.
-A nonexempt employee's schedule may be altered within the workweek so that his or her work hours do not exceed 40.
+Whenever possible, a non-exempt employee's schedule should be altered within the workweek so that his or her work hours do not exceed 40.
 (For example, an employee working 2 extra hours on Monday may be directed to take 2 hours off on Tuesday.)
 When it is not possible to obtain prior approval for required overtime work and when that time cannot be compensated either through an adjusted workweek or with compensatory time, then a written request from the supervisor to the Administrative Office is required for payment of overtime.

 It is the responsibility of the supervisor to monitor overtime for an employee.
 A record of all overtime shall be included on time sheets required by the Administrative Office.
-At times, a supervisor may direct an employee to take some accumulated compensatory time.
-The employee in such case must be notified at least 24 hours in advance of the compensatory time to be taken.
+At times, a supervisor may direct an employee to expend some accumulated compensatory time.
+The employee, where possible, must be notified at least 24 hours in advance of the compensatory time to be taken.